wandb/docs/docs/guides/launch/setup-agent-advanced.md

 ## Agent permissions
+The agent permissions required will depend on your use case.
+The policies outlined below are used by launch agents.
 ### Cloud registry permissions
 Below are the permissions that are generally required by launch agents to interact with cloud registries.